SoftwareAG/cumulocity-silo-capacity-widget/README.md

-- **Maximum fill level label** : Enter the label which will be displayed above the maximum fill level amount
+- **Maximum fill level label** : Enter the label which will be displayed above the maximum fill level amount (note, if no label is entered, this section will not be displayed in the widget)

 - **Maximum fill amount** : Enter the maximum fill amount for the device you have linked to this widget

 - **Fill level unit** : Enter the fill level unit for the device which you have linked to this widget

+- **Fill or remaining label** : Enter the label which will be displayed for the calculated fill or remaining volume (note, if no label is entered, this section will not be displayed in the widget)

+- **Fill or remaining calculation** : The measurement percentage which is received can be used to calculate the remaining volume left in the cylinder or to calculate the amount of volume until the container is full

+- **Current fill prcentage label** : Enter the label which will be displayed for the current measurement percentage (note, if no label is entered, this section will not be displayed in the widget)

 **Cylinder configuration** section

 - **Height (px)** : Enter the height of the cylinder in pixels

 - **Width (px)** : Enter the width of the cylinder in pixels

 - **Left margin (px)** : To position the cylinder, enter the amount of pixels which should be padded on the left

 - **Top margin (px)** :  To position the cylinder, enter the amount of pixels which should be padded at the top

 - **Tilt height (px)** : The cylinder angle can be adjusted by amending the tilt height.
 Use this to adjust the cylinder to match the foreground and background image angle

 - **Cylinder color (hex, rgb, rgba)** : Click on this field to select the color from the color palette.
 Alternatively, manually enter the hex value ( e.g. #d9ca1fff ), rgb value ( e.g. rgb(128, 255, 128) ), rgba value ( e.g. rgba(160, 160, 160, 0.5) ),  or the color string ( e.g. red, orange )

 - **Cylinder fill color (hex, rgb, rgba)** : Click on this field to select the color from the color palette.
 Alternatively, manually enter the hex value ( e.g. #d9ca1fff ), rgb value ( e.g. rgb(128, 255, 128) ), rgba value ( e.g. rgba(160, 160, 160, 0.5) ),  or the color string ( e.g. red, orange )